The Life scaped Story

 - Parker, A.R., Discovery of functional iridescence and its coevolution with eyes in the phylogeny of Ostracoda (Crustacea).
 Proceedings of the Royal Society of London: Biological Sciences (1995) 262, 349-355.

-Lifescaped came second in the UK’s IP100 (Intellectual Property) awards in 2016
+Lifescaped came first in the UK's IP100 (Intellectual Property) awards for "Patents" in 2018.

 Feature film made by NHK, based on In the Blink of an Eye